Protected Audience API (formerly FLEDGE) in Privacy Sandbox on Android: reinventing the mobile ad network?

 So today, a lot of the mobile advertising ecosystem that both compensates developers/publishers and drives growth and user/customer acquisition happens off-device and involves a lot of data that is sent, managed, processed, and stored in multiple companies’ cloud systems.

-A lot of this changes in a Privacy Sandbox on Android world
+A lot of this changes in Protected Audiences API

 First off, at least some ads will be stored on device and periodically fetched in the background.
 There is an endpoint defined in the code for rendering creative, so presumably at least some parts of the ads and/or creative can also be streamed live.
 In addition, there’s a daily update URL that marketers can use to keep ads fresh.

 Interestingly, ad networks will often want to send multiple ads for the same slot.

 “Ad tech platforms may want to send multiple contextual ads back to the device and invoke the ad selection workflow to enable app install-based filtering in order to maximize chances to show a relevant ad,” Google says.